Hello and Welcome!

 As a Naturopath, I believe in practicing what I teach and I always strive to live a balanced life, day to day.
 From my knowledge and experience, I help to support women, children & families attain wellness and move closer towards their picture of good health.

 In addition to being a qualified Naturopath, I have also attained additional qualifications in massage and advanced massage techniques such as deep tissue, sports massage and reflexology.
 I am also a certified infant massage instructor, which has given me the pleasure to teach new parents on how to massage their babies.
 In 2016 I completed the introduction to Kinesiology at the O’Neill Kinesiology College.
-Most recently, in 2017 I received my certificate in Reiki I and will be offering my clients energy healing in the near future.
+In 2018 I completed my Reiki II training and will be offering my clients energy healing in the near future.
 I am continually learning new methods and techniques to support my clients towards health and wellness.

 To learn more about Naturopathy and “what is a Naturopath?”, click here